International Studies (IS)

 IS 4687.
 International Studies Internship.

-A semester long work and study experience in a local, national, or foreign setting.
+This course is a semester-long, supervised work experience for undergraduate students in a local, national, or foreign setting.
+Internship placements include regional, national, and international organizations, businesses, and think tanks in sectors including, but not limited to, law, medicine, art and culture, philanthropy, public policy formulation, civic engagement, global affairs, hospitality, media, education, and community outreach.
 Internships must be approved by the director of the Center for International Studies.
-Repeatable once for credit.
+The course may be repeated for credit.
 Prerequisite: Minimum 3.0 Texas State GPA.

 Grade Mode: Standard Letter